Gay Long Beach & Orange County

 Emergency measures in the wake of Covid-19:

-Bars, nightclubs, restaurants except for takeout and delivery service, entertainment and recreational venues that were closed, had begun to reopen with restrictions in June.
-But on July 1st the governor ordered the closure of all recently reopened bars, and halted indoor operations of restaurants, movie theaters, museums and zoos across most of the state following a surge in coronavirus cases.
+Bars, nightclubs, restaurants except for takeout and delivery service, entertainment and recreational venues that closed in March had begun to reopen with restrictions in June.
+But on July 1 governor Newsom ordered the closure of all recently reopened bars, and halted indoor operations of restaurants, movie theaters, museums and zoos across most of the state following a surge in coronavirus cases.
 Many events have been cancelled or postponed until later in the year.
 See: Covid19.ca.gov

 Take the freeway south from downtown LA for the coastal community of Long Beach.
 With their own distinct gay scenes of mostly small neighborhood bars, restaurants and shops, Long Beach and Orange County towns to the southeast offer visitors a more laid-back Southern Californian experience from that of trendy West Hollywood and Downtown LA.